schorschii/OCO-Server/docs/Server-Installation.md

      service apache2 restart
      ```
 2. Download the [latest release](https://github.com/schorschii/oco-server/releases), copy all files into `/var/www/oco` and configure your web sever to use the `frontend` directory as webroot.
-3. Import the database schema (use the newest version, e.g. `/sql/v1.0.sql`) into an empty database.
+3. Import the database schema (including all schema upgrades, `/sql/*.sql`) into an empty database.
    ```
    root@ocoserver:/# mysql
    mysql> CREATE DATABASE oco DEFAULT CHARACTER SET utf8mb4;